kdchambers/reel/README.md

 If you've attempted to build this project and ran into any sort of problem, please submit a bug report so that I can fix it!

-Although I've done my best to test across Linux distrobutions, there are areas where different hardware configurations (Screens dimension / resolution, refresh rates, graphics card, etc) need to be taken into account and handled properly.
+Although I've done my best to test across Linux distributions, there are areas where different hardware configurations (Screens dimension / resolution, refresh rates, graphics card, etc) need to be taken into account and handled properly.

 Thank you!